urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 If you don't have access, you can request access to a namespace in an existing cluster.
 Just ask for access to a namespace and a service account with permission to create entities in the target namespace.

 The YAML provided for the Harness Delegate defaults to the `cluster-admin` role because that ensures anything could be applied.
-If you can't use `cluster-admin` because you are using a cluster in your company, you'll need to edit the Delegate YAML.
+If you can't use `cluster-admin` because you are using a cluster in your company, you'll need to edit the delegate YAML.

-The set of permissions should include `list`, `get`, `create`, `watch` (to fetch the pod events), and `delete` permissions for each of the entity types Harness uses.
+The set of permissions includes `list`, `get`, `create`, `watch` (to fetch the pod events), and `delete` permissions for each of the entity types Harness uses.

 If you don’t want to use `resources: [“*”]` for the Role, you can list out the resources you want to grant.
 Harness needs `configMap`, `secret`, `event`, `deployment`, and `pod` at a minimum for deployments, as stated above.

 </details>

-### What if I have a local cluster for the Delegate but want to deploy to a remote cluster?
+### What if I have a local cluster for the delegate but want to deploy to a remote cluster?

 If you can't use a local or remote cluster for both the Harness Delegate and the deployment, you'll be fine.

-Install the Delegate locally and then when you set up the Harness Kubernetes Cluster Connector, select **Specify master URL and credentials** and use the target cluster master URL and a Kubernetes service account token from the target cluster to connect.
+Install the delegate locally and then when you set up the Harness Kubernetes Cluster Connector, select **Specify master URL and credentials** and use the target cluster master URL and a Kubernetes service account token from the target cluster to connect.

 ![](./static/harness-community-edition-quickstart-139.png)